ahmedkaludi/wp-multilang/readme.txt

 == Changelog ==

+= 2.4.5 =
+- feature Different product or post images for each language #20
+- fixed Widget block translate issue #29
+- fixed Fatal Error with latest Yoast SEO plugin update #30
+- fixed Translation of special mail tags for Contact Form 7 #31
+- fixed Translation of the "title" attribute in the shortcode of Contact Form 7 #32
+- fixed wpseo_og:locale:alternate to be set properly #33
+- fixed Translate escaping text #34
+- fixed Rank Math custom fields getting duplicated on the translated posts #35
+- fixed Issue with language switcher regex for gutenberg #36

 = 2.4.4 =
 - fixed issue with ACF PRO #12
 - fixed An error occurred when deleting a post #13